How Do You Rank for Position Zero on Google?

 It’s no secret that ranking well on Google is key to gaining traffic to your website.
 But since 2013, Google has offered websites another way to be featured above and beyond every other site.

 Originally known as ‘Quick Answers,’ Google offered simple information from their knowledge base.
-These soon evolved into ‘Featured Snippets,’ which gave more details, lists, and resources.
+This SERP feature soon evolved into ‘Featured Snippets,’ which gave more details, lists, and resources.

 Today, featured snippets are also known as ‘position zero’ on Google.
 Currently, about 12% of the content on Google has featured snippets.

 Every business owner would love to have their business have position zero in the niche.
-But, alas, for each topic and keyword, there can only be one winner.
+But, alas, for each topic and keyword, there can only be one winner of the featured snippet.

 Over the past few years, Brandastic has been fortunate to gain a few snippets in Google for different topics in our niche.
 While you can never guarantee that you will gain a position zero, there are some best practices to follow that can help.